USEPA/WNTR/documentation/stormwater.rst

 resilience analysis are imported into the stormwater subpackage to provide capabilities for stormwater and wastewater resilience analysis.

-The subpackage is intended to be used a standalone package.
+S-WNTR is intended to be used a standalone package.
-In the examples below, the stormwater subpackage is imported as "swntr" (pronounced "S-winter").
+In the examples below, the stormwater subpackage is imported as "swntr".

 .. doctest::

     >>> import wntr.stormwater as swntr

-The stormwater subpackage includes the following modules:
+S-WNTR includes the following modules:

 .. _table-wntr-stormwater-modules:
 .. table:: WNTR Stormwater Modules